viohlet/project-one/README.md

   - Didn't get to even try my sound features to let know each player it was their turn.
   - I wanted to add more "old-school" styling features but never got it.
 Only the buttons and background.
   - I had a plan to make players challenge others, and look at a history of games.
 Both left halfway.
-  - Will edit links of website and wireframes, and user stories. -No time and need to deploy. :(
+  - Will edit links of wireframes, and user stories. -No time and need to deploy. :(